Eliza Haywood: Biography

 Scholars of Eliza Haywood universally agree upon only one thing: the exact date of her death.
 Haywood gave conflicting accounts of her own life; her origins remain unclear, and there are presently contending versions of her biography.
 For example, it was once mistakenly believed that she married the Rev. Valentine Haywood.
 According to report, Haywood took pains to keep her personal life private, asking the one (unnamed) person with knowledge of her private life to remain silent for fear that such facts may be misrepresented in print.
 Apparently, that person felt loyal enough to Haywood to honour her request.

 The early life of Eliza Haywood is somewhat of a mystery to scholars.
-While Haywood was born "Eliza Fowler", the exact date of Haywood's birth is unknown due to the lack of surviving records.
-Although scholars believe that she was most likely born near Shropshire or London, England, in 1693, her birth date is extrapolated from a combination of her death date and her stated age at the time of her death (Haywood died on 25 February 1756 and obituaries notices list her age as sixty years).
+While Haywood was born "Elizabeth Fowler", the exact date of Haywood's birth is unknown due to the lack of surviving records.
+Although scholars believe that she was most likely born near Shropshire or London, England, in or around 1693, her birth date is extrapolated from a combination of her death date and her stated age at the time of her death (Haywood died on 25 February 1756 and obituaries notices list her age as sixty years).